Get peace of mind for your Balinese getaway.

 - You’re drunk.
 Bali has a reputation as a popular party destination, but travel insurers will not cover you for any claims that arise because you’re under the influence of alcohol or drugs.
 So if you’ve polished off one too many Bintangs and then wander out into traffic without looking, don’t expect your policy to cover your medical bills.

 - You don’t follow the riding rules.
 Bali’s road crash statistics make for sobering reading.
 In 2015, 504 people died in road accidents, 254 were seriously injured and another 1,890 people suffered minor injuries.
-The roads are also crowded and chaotic, and if you ride without a valid motorcycle license or without a helmet, don’t expect any coverage from your insurer.
-In fact, some insurers will refuse to cover motorcycle or scooter travel at all, so check the fine print.
+If you speed, drive without a license or don’t wear a helmet when on a motorcycle, your insurer won’t pay the cost.

 - You don’t look after your stuff.
 Travel insurance doesn’t cover your luggage and personal belongings if you leave them unattended in a public place.
-So if you leave your bag (containing your wallet, phone and passport) sitting on a beach while you go off in search of a toilet, you won’t be covered.
+So if you leave your bag sitting on a beach while you go off in search of a bathroom, you won’t be covered.

 - You engage in high-risk adventure activities.
-Are you a thrill seeker who wants to pack as much sky diving, cliff jumping, rock climbing and other hazardous activities into your Bali holiday?
+Are you a thrill seeker who wants to pack as much sky diving, cliff jumping and rock climbing as possible into your Bali holiday?
 Check the fine print of your policy before you do, as many of these will not be covered.

 - You have a pre-existing medical condition.
 Travel insurance will generally not cover any pre-existing medical conditions you have before you travel.
 So if your back problems flare up after the flight to Denpasar, your insurer probably won’t cover you for any resulting disruption to your trip.